Quotennial/covid_bame/README.md

 # Running the Repo
 TODO

+Just want to see what we've come up with?
+Check out [reports](reports)

 # Contributing
 Yes please!
 The repo is structured as to separate the data getting and cleaning from the analysis.
 So whichever area you would like to contribute to please do.
 If you're just getting into python, I will be producing some example notebooks so have a look through [those](notebooks).
 I would really appreciate any comments or suggestions for the repo :)